knuckleswtf/scribe-js/docs/config.md

 ### `exampleLanguages`
 For each endpoint, an example request is shown in each of the languages specified in this array.
 Currently only `bash`, and `javascript` are supported.
 Default: `["bash", "javascript"]`

-### `postman` [coming soon]
+### `postman`
-Along with the HTML docs, Scribe can automatically generate a Postman collection for your routes.
+Along with the HTML docs, Scribe can automatically generate a Postman collection for your endpoints.
 This section is where you can configure or disable that.

 The collection will be created in `<outputPath>/collection.json`.

 - `enabled`: Whether to generate a Postman API collection.
 Default: `true`

 - `description`: The description for the generated Postman collection.

+- `auth`: The custom data to use for Postman's "auth" section.
+See the schema docs at [https://schema.getpostman.com/json/collection/v2.1.0/collection.json](https://schema.getpostman.com/json/collection/v2.1.0/collection.json).

 ## Extraction settings
 ### `auth`